Which States Allow Online Drivers Education?

 Tennessee

-You’ll only be required to complete a traffic school course if you have been convicted of multiple moving violations while on your intermediate restricted license.
+You’ll only be required to complete a driver education course if you have been convicted of multiple moving violations while on your intermediate restricted license.
 In Tennessee, some course providers may allow you to complete the classroom component online.

 Texas

-If you’re 24 years old or younger, the Texas Department of Public Safety (DPS) requires the completion of a Driver's Ed course in order to obtain your first driver's license.
-Luckily, you can take Drivers Ed online in Texas.
-You’ll be able to begin coursework once you turn 14 years old, but must be 15 years old in order to apply for a learner’s permit.
+If you’re 24 years old or younger, the Texas Department of Public Safety (DPS) requires the completion of a drivers ed course in order to obtain your first driver's license.
+Luckily, you can take drivers ed online in Texas.
+You’ll be able to begin coursework once you turn 14 years old but you must be 15 years old in order to apply for a learner’s permit.

 Utah

-If you're 18 years old or younger, you must complete a driver's education course in Utah.
+If you're 15 to 17 years old, you must complete a driver's education course in Utah.
 In order to begin your course, you must be at least 15 years old and obtain your Utah learner’s permit first.

 Virginia

-Driver's Ed is required for teenagers applying for their first driver’s license.
-First-time adult drivers are not required to take Driver’s Ed, but it can shorten the duration of their learner’s permit.
+Anyone under 18 years old is required to take a driver education course – either in person or online .
+First-time adult drivers are not required to take driver’s ed, but it can shorten the duration of their learner’s permit.

 Wisconsin

-States Where Drivers Education Courses Are Not Necessary
+States Where Drivers Education Courses Are Not Required

 Alabama